Actuarial-Sciences-for-Africa-ASA/BitemporalPostgres.jl/README.md

 [![pkgeval](https://juliahub.com/docs/BitemporalPostgres/pkgeval.svg)](https://juliahub.com/ui/Packages/BitemporalPostgres/ZmypI) Testing on Juliahub fails as PkgEval is not applicable because tests require a running POSTGRES server.

-# BitemporalPostgres provides an API for application based bitemporal transactions with Julia and Postgres DB.
+# BitemporalPostgres provides an API for application based bitemporal, that is: audit proof,  transactions with Julia and Postgres DB.
 Transactions are "long", with persistent transaction data that is, so they can serve as a basis of workflow management: they can be suspended, resumed and delegated.

 Documentation
 [here](https://michaelfliegner.github.io/BitemporalPostgres.jl/dev/)